smarc-project/hyperion-chlorophyll-a-driver/README.md

 ## Roles of the various Python Scripts

-### driver/hyperion_chlorophyll_driver.py
+### src/serial_reader/serial_reader_node.py
 This script handles the low-level communication with the Valeport Hyperion Chlorophyll a sensor.
-It reads raw data from the sensor via a serial connection and processes it.
+It reads raw data from the sensor via a serial connection and publishes it to ROS 2 topics.

-### driver/hyperion_chlorophyll_node.py
-This script is a ROS 2 node that uses the `hyperion_chlorophyll_driver.py` to read data from the sensor and publish it to ROS 2 topics.
-It publishes both raw and processed data.

-### decoder/chlorophyll_decoder.py
+### src/data_processor/data_processor_node.py
-This script is a ROS 2 node that subscribes to the raw data topic published by `hyperion_chlorophyll_node.py` and processes the data into a more structured format, which it then publishes to another topic.
+This script is a ROS 2 node that subscribes to the raw data topic published by `serial_reader_node.py` and processes the data into a more structured format, which it then publishes to another topic.

 ### tests/test_driver.py
 This script is a test script that checks if the driver is up and running.
-It is used to verify that the driver is functioning correctly using mock data stored inside `msg/test_data.json`.
+It is used to verify that the driver is functioning correctly using mock data stored inside `data/test_data.json`.

 ## Contributing